yuta-ushijima/circleci-example-for-rails/README.md

 # circleci-example-for-rails
-This repo is example for circleci
+- This repo is example for circleci!